HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 There were a couple of surprises when we looked at the data:

-* ICO was finally dethroned as the most popular format by PNG;
+* ICO was finally dethroned as the most popular format by PNG.
-* JPG is still used, even though it's not the best option when compared with some of the other unpopular options;
+* JPG is still used, even though it's not the best option when compared with some of the other unpopular options.
 * With SVG support for favicons finally improving, SVG has overtaken WebP [this year](../2020/markup#favicons) in terms of popularity.

 ### Button and input types